-My most popular post on The Art Curator for Kids is my tutorial on all things block printing.
+My most popular post on Art Class Curator is my tutorial on all things block printing.
 I’m constantly finding other super creative ways to do printmaking with kids, so I compiled a massive list for you of some other ideas!

 Check out these awesome printmaking ideas for kids, and try one out!

 I love these three ways of doing monoprint printmaking with kids.